 - Our efforts to develop standards for improved data collection and analysis methods are leading to new approaches in quantification science and advancing the field of restoration.

-- More than $2 million has been awarded to fund our research
+- More than $3 million has been awarded to fund our conservation tools.

 The Freshwater Trust uses its StreamBank methodologies and outputs to provide analytic services to partners to help them build watershed restoration programs.
-We continue to seek funding and refine the methodologies for our work, including our recent partnership with Google to expand the BasinScout methodology to make watershed analysis faster and more efficient.
-Additionally we have worked with a limited number of organizations to train them for beta testing the tools at their project sites.
-Please contact us if you are interested in piloting the tools with us for compliance or conservation projects.
+We continue to seek funding and refine the methodologies for our work, including ways to make watershed analysis faster and more efficient.
+We work closely with organizations to configure the tools for specific geographies and train users to use the tools at their project sites.
+Please contact us if you are interested in using the StreamBank tools for compliance or conservation projects.

 Shade-a-lator, a module of the HeatSource model for shade, calculates the pre-project load of solar radiation reaching the surface of a stream, creek or river, using pre-project conditions, including the current vegetation height and distribution.
 With inputs on mature vegetation height and distribution from planting and project designs, Shade-a-lator then predicts the future load of solar radiation reaching the waterway.
 The difference between pre-project and post-project solar loading represents the uplift and is reported in kilocalories per day.

-To populate the temperature, nutrient, flow and stream function models, we use a variety of datasets, including publicly available data, such as soil characteristics, climate, topography and land use, as well as geospatial data from LiDAR, elevation models and satellites.
+When translating those current conditions into conservation actions, we use multiple temperature, nutrient, flow and stream function models.
+These models pull from a variety of datasets, including publicly available data, such as soil characteristics, climate, topography and land use, as well as geospatial data from LiDAR, elevation models and satellites.

 The Water Temperature Transaction Tool (W3T) estimates the cumulative impact of all restoration actions, including streamside trees and stream flow restoration, on water temperature.
 W3T uses river and landscape characteristics to estimate hourly incoming solar radiation and overall heat loss or gain from the stream.
 W3T also incorporates temperature and flow inputs provided by tributaries and meteorological and riparian vegetation information.
 Based on these inputs, W3T calculates the change in water temperature of a river reach as a result of a change in stream flow.

 We are currently developing versions of the BasinScout methodology to analyze both groundwater and stormwater.
-Our prototype BasinScout for groundwater quantity uses data from the Salinas Valley.
+Our prototype BasinScout for groundwater quantity uses data from the Salinas and Sacramento-San Joaquin Valleys.

-The tool combines multiple sources of information about a water resource—economic, environmental, and social—for rapid modeling of multiple water allocation scenarios in order to understand the trade-offs associated with various groundwater usages and extractions.
-A prototype of BasinScout for stormwater characterizes urban land management BMPs to control stormwater runoff and prioritizes sites within the urban landscape where these actions could be implemented for maximum environmental benefit.
+The tool combines multiple sources of information about a water resource—economic, environmental and social—for rapid modeling of multiple water allocation scenarios in order to understand the trade-offs associated with various groundwater usages and extractions.
+A prototype of BasinScout for stormwater characterizes urban land management best management practices (BMPs) to control stormwater runoff and prioritizes sites within the urban landscape where these actions could be implemented for maximum environmental benefit.
 The Freshwater Trust continues to develop these new types of assessments within the BasinScout methodology as we focus on the complex water problems in the West.